cncf/devstats-example/SETUP_OTHER_PROJECT.md

 This example deployment uses Homebrew project.
 To run DevStats on the other project do:

+- If your project name is for example 'Sample Project' then run `./set_project_name.sh sampleproject 'Sample Project'`.
+First parameter is a special lowercased name of your project, second parameter is the original project name.

 - In all steps: note that you have a lower-case project name `homebrew` and full name `Homebrew` (for example used as Grafana Org name etc).
 - Update `grafana.sh`, vim: `s/homebrew/your_project/g`.
 - Update `projects.yaml` to contain your new project data.